-Course materials provided on Quercus, such as lecture slides, assessments, videos and solutions are the intellectual property of your instructor and are for the use of students currently enrolled in this course only.
-Synchronous sessions will be recorded and be made available to other students enrolled in the course.
-Providing course materials to any person or company outside of the course is unauthorized use and violates copyright.
+Course materials provided on Quercus, such as lecture slides, assignments, tests and solutions are the intellectual property of your instructor and are for the use of students currently enrolled in this course only.
+Providing course materials to any person or company outside of the course is unauthorized use.
+This includes providing materials to predatory tutoring companies.